E-B3rry/yoursearchbar.me-removal/README.md

+> [!IMPORTANT]
+> This menace is now identified as "Trojan:PowerShell/TommyTech.C".
+There is quite probably no need for you to use this script as Windows Defender will take care of it.
+Whatever you have, it might not be this specific branch of the virus.

 # YourSearchBar.me Removal Tool

 This PowerShell script is designed to hopefully **remove the *yoursearchbar.me*** extension malware from your Windows computer.